Ever wondered how many digital media platforms you use each month? By 2025, you’ll be juggling about 6.83 of them!

 7. Virtual and Augmented Reality

-Ever wondered how digital media is pushing boundaries?
-Virtual Reality (VR) and Augmented Reality (AR) are creating amazing experiences that mix digital images and real worlds.
-Let’s see how people are using these technologies today and what’s coming next.
+Virtual Reality (VR) and Augmented Reality (AR) create experiences that blend digital images with the real world.
+Here’s how these technologies are being applied today and their future trajectory.

 Here’s where VR and AR are making waves:

-Education and training: Virtual classrooms and practice scenarios
+2. Education and training: Virtual classrooms and practice scenarios with interactive holograms that bring complex concepts to life

-The future of VR and AR in digital media looks incredible:
+The future of VR and AR in digital media includes:

 8. Hybrid Digital Media